dakotamm/research_blog/_posts/2023-07-11-summer-schedule.md

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/70fb5fff-954f-47dd-88fd-9fd339cd13f6" width="800"/><br>Fig 3.
 Hood Canal and Whidbey Basin hypoxic volume in the Salish Sea since 2008.</p><br>

 I acknowledge that there is a whole lot of literature out there and I'm not the first person to invent this wheel!
 So I'll be dedicating some time to reading (especially Greg Johnson's work in the big ocean).

+Broadly, next steps are to continue this literature review and continue the observational data exploration, finding other state variables that may covary with hypoxic volume (such as temperature, salinity, wind, climate indicators, WWTP, etc.).
+Also, I will effort pulling in KC Whidbey Basin data and then seeking to incorporate more data sources.

 Some VFC To-Dos For My Own Reference: